16 June 2020

 Press Release - British Red Cross and Aviva create new Hardship Fund to provide financial support to people across the UK during coronavirus

 The British Red Cross, in partnership with Aviva, has created a Hardship Fund to provide financial support to people who are struggling as a result of the coronavirus crisis.

 In response to the coronavirus pandemic, the British Red Cross have been delivering food and medicine to those who need it most, making sure refugees and people seeking asylum are safe, and continuing its work with the NHS, helping patients get home from hospital.

 This Hardship Fund will provide cash grants of £120 a month for up to three months to help people immediately meet their essential living costs.
-People can be referred to the fund by frontline Red Cross staff and volunteers, local government workers or partner charities.
 British Red Cross and Aviva aim to support 13,000 of the most vulnerable people in the UK via the Hardship Fund.

 At the outset of the coronavirus outbreak, Aviva and the Aviva Foundation** committed an additional donation of £10 million to the British Red Cross to support individuals and communities most at-risk during the coronavirus outbreak. £5 million of this has been allocated to the Hardship Fund.

 The Hardship Fund gives cash grants to those hardest hit by the pandemic.
 These may be families living below the poverty line, those experiencing domestic violence, refugees and people seeking asylum or those who are homeless.
 If people need help but do not fall into one of these groups, they can call the British Red Cross support line* for help with access to food, medicines and financial problems, or just to talk if they feel lonely or depressed.